Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Construction of Gibbs measures in the weak coupling regime

-In this subsection, we present the proof of uniform exponential integrability \eqref{uniform1} and tightness of the truncated Gibbs measures $\{\rhoo_N\}$.
-By exploiting the Prokhorov’s theorem (Theorem \ref{LEM:Pro}), this implies the weak convergence of a subsequence of $\{\rhoo_N\}$ and we can define the Gibbs measure $\rhoo$ as the weak limit.
-We first state two lemmas whose proofs are presented at the end of this subsection.
-Even if the first lemma is not difficult to prove, the second lemma (Lemma \ref{LEM:Cor1}) is required to do much more thorough analysis because of the focusing nature of the Gibbs measure.
+To prove Lemma \ref{LEM:uniLp0}, we first state two lemmas whose proofs are presented at the end of this subsection.
+While the first lemma is not difficult to prove, the second lemma (Lemma \ref{LEM:Cor1}) requires a much more thorough analysis due to the focusing nature of the Gibbs measure.

 \begin{lemma} Let $A>0$ and $0<|\ld|<1$.
 Then, there exist small $\eps>0$ and a constant $c >0$ such that, for any $\dl> 0$, there exists $C_\dl > 0$ such that

 \noi and